-This national, award-winning program, which is provided free of charge to blind, Deafblind, and low vision people, is also the only program of its kind in western Canada that offers regular, intensive rehabilitation to adults who are blind or who are losing their vision.
-It uses an empowering, problem-solving model of instruction, called “Structured Discovery”, where blind people are the teachers, planners, directors and administrators.
-Traditional training models use fixed methods which train blind people to follow a prescribed series of steps to complete a task.
+This national, award-winning program, which is provided free of charge to people who are blind, Deafblind, and low vision, is also the only program of its kind in western Canada that offers regular, intensive rehabilitation to adults who are blind, Deafblind, or losing their vision.
+It uses an empowering, problem-solving model of instruction, called “Structured Discovery”, where people who are blind and Deafblind are the teachers, planners, directors and administrators.
+Traditional training models use fixed methods which train people who are blind or Deafblind to follow a prescribed series of steps to complete a task.
 This traditional approach does not teach participants how to handle new situations or to explore their world with confidence.
-The Structured Discovery learning method, however, believes that participants can gain confidence in themselves through their own efforts at problem solving and resolution, better enabling them to manage all obstacles in their path.
-This approach promotes a high belief in the unlimited potential of blind people and sustains high expectations of all participants.
+The Structured Discovery learning method, however, teaches that participants can gain confidence in themselves through their own efforts at problem solving and resolution, better enabling them to manage all obstacles in their path.
+This approach promotes a high belief in the unlimited potential of people who are blind and Deafblind and sustains high expectations of all participants.

-The program applies a collaborative, positive, and empowering approach to blindness, in which blind people learn from and teach each other in a supportive, can-do atmosphere.
 Instructors teach non-visual independence skills such as Braille, adaptive technology, cane travel, cooking and other life skills, and work with students to develop positive strategies for coping with blindness and vision loss in a world that assumes sight.
 Throughout the program, participants and instructors work together to identify solutions and techniques to promote independence.
-Having blind instructors engenders a belief in participants’ own abilities as a blind person; if they see another blind person doing something, they can then believe in their own ability to do it and find the confidence to strive for their goals.
+Having blind and Deafblind instructors engenders a belief in participants’ own abilities as a person who is blind or Deafblind; if they see another person who is blind or Deafblind doing something, they can then believe in their own ability to do it and find the confidence to strive for their goals.

 Some of the independence / blindness skills offered at the centre include but are not limited to:

 The Core Stream of the Blind People in Charge program is designed for students in Greater Victoria.
-It normally runs two days a week from 10:00 – 4:00 in downtown Victoria and encompasses all areas of the curriculum.
+Normally, it runs two days a week from 10:00 – 4:00 in downtown Victoria and encompasses all areas of the curriculum.
 This is recommended for students from Greater Victoria in order for them to get the maximum benefit of the program.

 Although students are encouraged to apply for the Core Stream, it is possible to take only one subject area, for example Braille or technology.
 This is known as the Focused Stream.
 This stream could be ideal for students who are already proficient in other subject areas or who are not yet ready for the full Core Stream.